achiwa912/vocabull/README.md

 ## The learning window and the learning set

-The tool tracks your progress.
+VocaBull tracks your progress.
 If you typed a word correctly for several times, it thinks you've memorized the word for now.
 Then it removes the word from the current "learning window" and a new word will be added to it.

 The "learning window" consists of about 10 outstanding words.
 The tool gives you quizes always from the learning window.
 That is, you need to try memorizing 10 words at a specific time.
 If you memorize a word or two in the learning window, they are replaced with new ones.